yjg30737/pyqt-database-example/README.md

 ## See Also

+* <a href="https://github.com/yjg30737/pyside-database-chart-example/blob/main/README.md">pyside-database-chart-example</a> - PySide6 version of this (+chart)
 * <a href="https://realpython.com/python-pyqt-database/#reader-comments">Handling SQL Databases With PyQt: The Basics</a> - I made this thanks to this article.